-To help solve the problem of bootstrapping new accounts, as well as ease the transition from Kin 3, Agora provides a mechanism whereby the service can be configured to fund transactions by being a signer (called a subsidizer).
+To help solve the problem of bootstrapping new accounts, as well as ease the transition from Kin 3, Agora provides a mechanism whereby the service can be configured To help solve the problem of bootstrapping new accounts, Agora provides a mechanism whereby the service can be configured to fund transactions by being a signer (called a subsidizer).
 Since the subsidizer account must be present inside the transaction payload, clients must be aware of the account subsidizing their transactions.
 This is available via the

 GetServiceConfig RPC.
 SDKs pull this information automatically.